datdao1998/AWS-SAA-03-Note/questions/vpc.md

 D. The attached IAM execution role of your function does not have the necessary permissions to access the resources of your VPC.

 E. Your VPC does not have a NAT gateway.

+==============================>

+**Question**

+A company has a three-tier web application that is deployed on AWS.
+The web servers are deployed in a public subnet in a VPC.
+The application servers and database servers are deployed in private subnets in the same VPC.
+The company has deployed a third-party virtual firewall appliance from AWS Marketplace in an inspection VPC.
+The appliance is configured with an IP interface that can accept IP packets.
+A solutions architect needs to integrate the web application with the appliance to inspect all traffic to the application before the traffic reaches the web server.
+Which solution will meet these requirements with the LEAST operational overhead?

+A. Create a Network Load Balancer in the public subnet of the application's VPC to route the traffic to the appliance for packet inspection.

+B. Create an Application Load Balancer in the public subnet of the application's VPC to route the traffic to the appliance for packet inspection.

+C. Deploy a transit gateway in the inspection VPConfigure route tables to route the incoming packets through the transit gateway.

+**D. Deploy a Gateway Load Balancer in the inspection VPC.
+Create a Gateway Load Balancer endpoint to receive the incoming packets and forward the packets to the appliance.**

+==============================>

+**Question**

+A company wants to migrate its on-premises data center to AWS.
+According to the company's compliance requirements, the company can use only the ap-northeast-3 Region.
+Company administrators are not permitted to connect VPCs to the internet.
+Which solutions will meet these requirements?
+(Choose two.)

+**A. Use AWS Control Tower to implement data residency guardrails to deny internet access and deny access to all AWS Regions except ap-northeast-3.**

+B. Use rules in AWS WAF to prevent internet access.
+Deny access to all AWS Regions except ap-northeast-3 in the AWS account settings.

+**C. Use AWS Organizations to configure service control policies (SCPS) that prevent VPCs from gaining internet access.
+Deny access to all AWS Regions except ap-northeast-3.**

+D. Create an outbound rule for the network ACL in each VPC to deny all traffic from 0.0.0.0/0.
+Create an IAM policy for each user to prevent the use of any AWS Region other than ap-northeast-3.

+E. Use AWS Config to activate managed rules to detect and alert for internet gateways and to detect and alert for new resources deployed outside of ap-northeast-3.